revel/revel.github.io/manual/deployment.md

 ## Boxfuse and Amazon Web Services

-[Boxfuse](https://boxfuse.com) comes with first-class support for Revel apps with one-command deploys to AWS
+[Boxfuse](https://boxfuse.com) comes with first-class support for Revel apps with one-command deploys to AWS.

 - Visit the [Get Started with Boxfuse and Revel](https://boxfuse.com/getstarted/revel) guide to be up and running on AWS in minutes
 - See the [Boxfuse Revel reference documentation](https://boxfuse.com/docs/payloads/revel) for details.